klnusbaum/UDJ-Desktop-Client/README.md

          set(executable_path ${ARGV1})
       endif()

+#### Note for building on Windows with CMake 2.8.8 and below
+There is a deficiency in the FindQt4.cmake module for CMake 2.8.8 and below that does not allow it to find the phonon_ds9 backend on windows.
+This can be fixed by applying [this patch][findphononpatch] to the FindQt4.cmake file.
+Alternatively, you can simply change your FindQt4.cmake file yourself like so.
+Find the line that says:

+       SET( QT_PHONON_BACKEND_PLUGINS phonon_qt7 )

+and change it to:

+    IF(APPLE)
+      SET( QT_PHONON_BACKEND_PLUGINS phonon_qt7 )
+    ELSEIF(WIN32)
+      SET( QT_PHONON_BACKEND_PLUGINS phonon_ds9 )
+    ENDIF()

 ### Building
 CMake will generate different projects base on your host system.
 On OSX and Linux the default is